CT1IQI/Saturn/linuxdriver/readme.txt

-These files include two patches to enable operation on a 32 bit or 64 bit RaspberryPi4 Compute Module:
+The files in the xdma folder include two patches to enable operation on a 32 bit or 64 bit RaspberryPi4 Compute Module:

 1. function "bridge_mmap (cdev_ctrl.c, line 195): 4 variables to become 64 bits